The Sicilians and their Kings

 In the early eleventh century, a band of Norman adventurers rode from Normandy, in northern France, to southern Italy.
 Led by Roger d’Hauteville and his brother, Robert Guiscard, they intended to wrest the region from the Byzantine Greeks and the Muslims.
 By 1072, only six years after their compatriot, William, had conquered England at the Battle of Hastings, Roger became Count.
 Later, he was Roger I, King of Sicily.

 During his 30 year reign, Roger I enlarged the existing Arab fortress at the Sicilian capital, Palermo.
-This was itself built on the ruins of an earlier Roman stronghold from the first Punic War.
-Now known as the Palazzo dei Normanni, it’s the oldest royal residence in Europe.
+This was itself built on the ruins of a stronghold dating back to the Roman Empire that had been used in the first Punic War.
+Now known as the Palazzo dei Normanni, it is the oldest royal residence in Europe.
 The Palazzo’s original chapel, built and consecrated in the last years of the eleventh century, became the crypt of a new chapel built by Roger’s successor, King Roger II, in 1132.
 Known as the Cappella Palatina, it’s one of the highlights of any visit to Palermo today.
 So too is La Martorana, built by Roger II’s Greek admiral and principal minister, George of Antioch.
 Monreale Cathedral, built by Roger’s grandson and successor, William II, is another famous cathedral founded by these Norman kings.

 All three feature the exotic hybrid of artistic influences developed in twelfth century Sicily, and all three are visited on Odyssey’s small group tour of Malta, Sicily, Sardinia and Corsica.
-Yet while the design and decoration of the Cappella Palatina, La Martorana, and Monreale Cathedral reflect the diversity of twelfth century Sicily, they also reveal the kings’ desire to rival the Byzantine emperors, and to maintain strong French connections.
+Yet while the design and decoration of the Cappella Palatina, La Martorana, and Monreale Cathedral reflect the diversity of the peoples of Sicily, they also reveal the kings’ desire to rival the Byzantine emperors, and to maintain strong French connections.

 Sicilian power and glory in glittering mosaic

 Roger II was crowned King of Sicily by the ‘Antipope’, Anacletus II, in return for support during the papal schism.
 Yet he was not born to ‘the purple’.
-He ruled over a cosmopolitan society formed of Normans, Greeks, Italians, Jews and Arabs – all of whom contributed greatly to the culture of his court.
-He proved to be an enlightened ruler.
-Educated by Greek and Arab tutors, his court boasted some of the finest minds of the age.
+His court reflected the diverse ethnic groups who lived in Sicily, with Normans, Greeks, Italians, Jews and North Africans all contributing to the intellectual ferment of his reign.
+Educated by Greek and Arab tutors, his court boasted some of the finest minds of the Middle Ages.
 Under his leadership, Sicily became a leading maritime power in the Mediterranean, and one of the best-governed states in Europe.
 Roger himself was depicted as a Latin king, in imperial Byzantine robes, and as an Islamic sultan.
 The cultural climate of his court is seen in the variety of artistic styles used in the decoration of his palace chapel, the Cappella Palatina.

 The Cappella Palatina, palace chapel.